Updated: May 4, 2026

 1. Organizing Your Footage

-Before editing begins, proper organization saves countless hours and prevents missing valuable shots:
+Organizing your footage before editing begins saves countless hours and prevents missing valuable shots.

 File management: